prakhar-avasthi/Byzantine-Chain-Replication/README.md

 4. 	command_list.add(command[value%4])

-## BUGS AND LIMITATIONS.  a list of all known bugs in and limitations of your code.
+## BUGS AND LIMITATIONS.
+   **Limitations:**
+   - There can only be 1 PseudoRandom client.
+   - Two Clients can't have same keys.
+   - Buffer size should be 50000 bytes.

+   **Bugs: **

 ## CONTRIBUTIONS.
 1. Prakhar Avasthi (@github/prakhar-avasthi)